 Research Transcription: What will my Focus Group or Interview Transcript look like?

-Transcription for the purposes of research, such as transcribing focus groups and interviews for research and analysis, may require a template or format specific to the needs of the researcher and the qualitative analysis software you might be utilising.
+Transcription for research, such as transcribing focus groups and interviews for research and analysis, may require a template or format specific to the needs of the researcher and the qualitative analysis software being used.

-Following are some helpful tips on how Sterling Transcription defines, categorises and presents research transcriptions.
-By being aware of the options available to you, you can tailor the format and cost of your own research transcriptions to suit your specific needs and budget.
+Following are some helpful tips on how Sterling Transcription defines, categorises, and presents research transcriptions.
+By being aware of the options available to you, you can tailor the format and cost of your research transcriptions to suit your specific needs and budget.

 Research Transcription: Identification and Differentiation of Speakers